swellaby/azp-bump/README.md

     Example usage:
     ```sh
-    vsts-bump -p string tasks/**/task.json
+    azp-bump -p string tasks/**/task.json
-    vsts-bump --version-property-type string tasks/**/task.json
+    azp-bump --version-property-type string tasks/**/task.json
     ```

 ## API
-The `vsts-bump` API provides functions for bumping task manifest files (similar to the CLI), as well as for bumping Azure Pipelines Task Objects. `vsts-bump` ships with its corresponding TypeScript declaration file so the API can be easily consumed from both JavaScript and TypeScript codebases.
+The `azp-bump` API provides functions for bumping task manifest files (similar to the CLI), as well as for bumping Azure Pipelines Task Objects. `azp-bump` ships with its corresponding TypeScript declaration file so the API can be easily consumed from both JavaScript and TypeScript codebases.

 API Functions:
 - [bumpTaskManifestFiles][bump-task-manifest-files-function-section]